ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 ## 3. Pull-Model Option

 RHACM supports a pull-model option, allowing you to synchronize configurations from Git repositories using ArgoCD.
 This flexibility enables you to choose the workflow that best fits your organizational needs, whether it's a pull or push model.
+Enjoy the benefits of the Pull-Model option, such as enhanced performance, managing GitOps installations with policies, and comprehensive AppSet summary reports.

 ## 4. Integration with Cluster Lifecycle